The Tax Preparer’s Guide to Continuing Education Credits

 How do I report my CECs to the IRS?

-To report your CECs to the IRS, simply provide your name and PTIN (Preparer Tax Identification Number) to the continuing education provider.
+To report your completed CE credits to the IRS, simply provide your name and PTIN to the continuing education provider.
 After completing the course, the provider must report your credits to the IRS.
 You can check if your credit was reported by logging in to your PTIN.
 It is essential to proactively maintain accurate records of your certifications and completed credits.
-Properly documenting all education can help you stay prepared in case of an audit.
+Properly documenting all education can help you stay prepared in case of an audit

 How does continuing education benefit you as a tax preparer?

 Since 2015, the IRS has encouraged tax filers to only select tax preparers with professional credentials or other select qualifications.
-Continuing education is essential to keeping certifications active and to maintaining credibility and trust with clients.
-Plus, broadening your skillset and expertise can enable you to expand your services and remain competitive.
+Continuing education is not only essential for keeping certifications active and maintaining credibility with clients, but also for staying up to date with constantly changing tax laws and regulations.
+This helps reduce the risk of compliance errors, penalties, or audits.
+Plus, expanding your knowledge and expertise can open the door to offering more services and staying competitive in the industry.

 As an Enrolled Agent